Our Insight Programme

-We will give early assessment centre dates to applicants who would like to participate in our spring programme.
+These assessment centre dates will be given to applicants who would like to participate in our spring programme.
 If you would like to apply for our summer programme you may still be able to attend our early assessments if spaces are available.

 Hints and tips for your application